Understanding LLMs: What Large Language Models Actually Do

 LLMs have broad general knowledge.
 They can write about Australian tax law, explain engineering concepts, or draft marketing copy.
 But their knowledge has limits:

-This is exactly why patterns like RAG exist — they give the model access to your specific, current data at query time.
+This is exactly why patterns like RAG exist.
+They give the model access to your specific, current data at query time.

 The most practical business uses for LLMs right now fall into a few categories: